material-components/material-components-web/packages/mdc-card/README.md

 Be sure to include the `mdc-card__action` class on every action for correct positioning.
 In addition, icon actions should use the `mdc-card__action--icon` class.

-To have a single action button take up the entire width of the action bar, use the `--full-bleed` modifier:
+To have a single action button take up the entire width of the action row, use the `--full-bleed` modifier:

 ```html
 <div class="mdc-card__actions mdc-card__actions--full-bleed">